How do I view my masterpoints?

 What are the “ribbon events”?

 These are three ACBL events held at the North American Bridge Championships.
 These events require pre-qualification, usually referred to as a “ribbon qualification”.

 Red Ribbon Pairs

 The Red Ribbon Pairs is an ACBL event with national rating held at the Summer NABC.
 It is limited to players with no more than 2500 points who have qualified by placing first or second in regional-rated, two-session championship events where the upper masterpoint limit is no more than 1500 masterpoints.

 Silver Ribbon Pairs

 Blue Ribbon Pairs

-One of the most prestigious of the annual NABC events, the Blue Ribbon Pairs is contested at the Fall NABC.
+One of the most prestigious annual NABC events, the Blue Ribbon Pairs is contested at the Fall NABC.
 The most common methods of achieving qualification are:

 - Finish high in North American Championship events or first or second in regional-rated championship events that consist of at least two sessions.